Best Things to Do In Kyoto with Toddlers and Kids

 If you want hands-on experience making yatsuhashi, Otabe offers two different classes.
 Their one-hour class is suited for children ages 10 and up and they can make mochi from scratch.
 The shorter, 30-minute class is more suited for younger kids and is one that my family participated in.

 My 4-year-old had fun deciding what fillings to put inside her mochi and made three different yatsuhashi on her own.
 You can’t eat your creations there but they give you a take-away box.
-You also get three
+You also get to choose three yatsuhashi to take home!

 Cost: 800 yen per person for the 30-minute class, 1200 yen for the 1-hour class